icryo/Undergrowth/README.md

 # Undergrowth - Under active development
 ![picture alt]( https://ak3.picdn.net/shutterstock/videos/5836952/thumb/1.jpg?i10c=img.resize(height:160) "Title is optional")
 ### Undergrowth is a malware POC templating tool.
-Useful if you're dealing with EDR and you want to try to invoke shellcode it in various ways.
+Useful if you're dealing with EDR and you want to try to invoke shellcode it in more evasive ways.
 ##### Undergrowth uses 128-bit AES encryption and a randomly generated IV to encrypt shellcode then decrypt it in memory.
 Templates may be private or public.
 ### Supported Injection Templates
 * CreateRemoteThread